Holomorphic 1-forms on the moduli space of curves: Introduction

 \section{Introduction}

 Let $X$ be a $n$-dimensional smooth irreducible projective variety defined over an algebraically closed field $\rm k$.
 We will say that a vector bundle $\cF$ over $X$ is \textit{liftable with respect to a line bundle $\cL$} (or \textit{$\cL$-liftable} in short) if there exists a positive integer $m_0$ such that the restriction map is an isomorphism for any divisor $D\in |\cL^m|$ and for $m\geq m_0$ (see Definition \ref{def:liftable}).
 Surjectivity for $m$ large enough, is not garanteed, in general: further positivity assumptions on $\cL$ are needed.
 For instance, $\cF$ is $\cL$-liftable as soon as $\cL$ is ample, by Serre’s criterions of vanishing and duality.
-One can furthermore relaxes this up to $(n-2)$-ampleness (see \cite{Som2}).
+One can furthermore relaxes this up to $(n-2)$-ampleness (see \cite[Definition 1.3]{Som2}).
 The first intent of this paper is to characterize $\cL$-liftability for big and semiample line bundles.
-We recall that $\cL$ is semiample if for some suitable $d>0,$ $\varphi_{|\cL^{d}|}:X\to \mathbb{P}H^0(\cL^{d})^*=\PP^N$ is a morphism.
-By a result of Sommese (\cite{Som2}), the $(n-2)$-ampleness for a semiample $\cL$ is equivalent to having no divisors contracted to points by $\varphi_{|\cL^{d}|}$.
-We will show that, in the general case, the divisors contracted to points play a crucial role in Theorem \ref{thm:doubled} which can be stated as: \begin{theorem*} Let $\cL$ be a big and semiample line bundle on $X$ and let $E$ be the divisor of $X$ contracted to points by $\varphi_{|\cL^d|}$ for $d$ large enough.
+We recall that $\cL$ is semiample if for some suitable $d>0$, $\varphi_{|\cL^{d}|}:X\to \mathbb{P}H^0(\cL^{d})^*=\PP^N$ is a morphism.
+Furthermore, $\cL$ semiample is $(n-2)$-ample if has no divisors contracted to points by $\varphi_{|\cL^{d}|}$.
+We will show that, in the general case, the divisors contracted to points play a crucial role in Theorem \ref{thm:doubled} which can be stated as: \begin{theorem*}{\textbf{A}} ~\\ Let $\cL$ be a big and semiample line bundle on $X$ and let $E$ be the divisor of $X$ contracted to points by $\varphi_{|\cL^d|}$ for $d$ large enough.
 Then a locally free sheaf $\cF$ on $X$ is $\cL$-liftable if and only if for all $m>0$ the maps $H^0(\cF)\to H^0(\cF(mE))$ are surjective. \end{theorem*} The proof uses the Theorem of formal functions (\cite{HAG}*{III.11}).
-It is not surprising then that in the classical case, that is when $k$ is the field of complex numbers, the above statement translates into a sort of a concavity result.
+This theorem holds for an algebraically closed field, while the other result that we will present form Section \ref{SEC:EXAMPLES} onward, will essentially be over the complex numbers.
+It is not surprising then that in the classical case, that is when $\rm k$ is the field of complex numbers, the above statement translates into a sort of a concavity result.
 We borrow the terminology from complex analysis and geometry (see, for example \cites{Andr,AG,Som1}) and say that $\cF$ is $\cL$-concave if for any divisor $D\in |\cL^a|$ with $a\geq 1$ and any open connected neighborhood $U$ of $D$ the restriction map is surjective and therefore an isomorphism (see Definition \ref{def:concavity}).
 The open subset $U$, indeed, behaves in a similar way of a concave set in an analytic space (\cite{Andr}). \\